G255-B Angell Hall

 - RC Graduation Procedures are not available online.
 Consult with the Residential College for RC graduation procedures.

-Honors students* who have completed 85 Credits Toward Program (CTP) should apply for graduation on Wolverine Access and submit Concentration/Minor Release Forms for each concentration/minor they have declared.
-ALL graduation materials (even non-Honors concentration releases) should be submitted to the Honors Office.
-Concentration/Minor Release Forms must be submitted by a departmental advisor.
+Honors students* who have completed 85 Credits Toward Program (CTP) should apply for graduation on Wolverine Access and submit Major/Minor Release Forms for each major/minor they have declared.
+ALL graduation materials (even non-Honors major releases) should be submitted to the Honors Office.
+Major/Minor Release Forms must be submitted by a department advisor.

 Once the online application and all release forms have been received, students will receive an email in approximately three weeks that states their progress toward degree requirements.
 Ideally, students will initiate this process in the term prior to their expected graduation date.